U-boat Crew Casualties

 Aircraft attack, aircraft shot down:

-The II WO and a lookout on U-505 were seriously wounded in a surprise air attack out of low cloud by a Hudson aircraft southeast of Trinidad.
-Four depth charges were released and scored a direct hit, but the aircraft was destroyed with its five crew in the explosion.
-The boat suffered heavy damage and broke off its patrol.
+The II WO and a lookout were seriously wounded in a surprise air attack out of low cloud by a Hudson bomber SE of Trinidad.
+Four depth charges were released and a direct hit was scored, but the explosion also destroyed the aircraft and the five aircrew.
+Heavy damage cased the boat to abandon the patrol.
 12 days later the II WO was transferred to the milch cow U-462.

 U-354, 11 Nov 1942